debevv/nanoMODBUS/README.md

 A return value between `0` and `count - 1` will be treated as if a timeout occurred on the transport side.
 All other values will be treated as transport errors.

-### Platform functions argument
+### Callbacks and platform functions arguments

-Platform functions and server callbacks can access arbitrary user data through their `void* arg` argument.
+Server callbacks and platform functions can access arbitrary user data through their `void* arg` argument.
 The argument is useful, for example, to pass the connection a function should operate on.
-Its initial value can be set inside the `nmbs_platform_conf` struct when creating the `nmbs_t` instance, and changed at any time via the `nmbs_set_platform_arg` API method.
+Their initial values can be set via the `nmbs_set_callbacks_arg` and `nmbs_set_platform_arg` API methods.

 ## Tests and examples